open-telemetry/opentelemetry-specification/specification/metrics/noop.md

 functionally.
 It implements the OpenTelemetry API so that no telemetry is produced and computation resources are minimized.

-All language implementations of OpenTelemetry SHOULD provide a No-Op.
+All language implementations of OpenTelemetry MUST provide a No-Op.

 ## MeterProvider